How to Manage Contractors Featured Image

 • Use ClickUp for FREE—forever

-The uncertainty in the job market, Gen Z’s slow-living trend, and global opportunities have fueled the gig economy.
+The uncertainty in the job market, Gen Z’s penchant for slow living, and global, location-agnostic opportunities have fueled the gig economy.
 Individuals are seeking greater autonomy and flexibility—something traditional in-house roles don’t offer.

 In fact, 36% of McKinsey’s 2022 American Opportunity Survey respondents identified as independent workers.
 That’s around 58 million Americans.

-Establishing efficient processes for managing independent contractors is more important than ever for in-house managers—or one-person teams, as is likely the case with most small and mid-sized businesses.
+Establishing efficient processes for managing independent contractors is more important than ever for in-house managers—or one-person teams, as is often the case with small and mid-sized businesses.

-In this blog post, we’ll explore how to manage independent contractors—where you integrate them into your team’s processes while maintaining healthy boundaries.
+In this blog post, we’ll explore how to manage independent contractors and where you integrate them into your team’s processes while maintaining healthy boundaries.

 After all, the OG rule for successful contractor management is to recognize that they’re NOT full-time employees.